mobilotronic/simplebindingframework/docs/interfaces/ISBFSelectHandlerOptions.md

 • `Optional` **observable**: [`ISBFObservable`](ISBFObservable.md)<`any`\>

-The bound observable or primitive value
+The bound observable or primitive value.

 #### Inherited from